cryptoujjwal07/AI-Fusion---IIT-RPR/README.md

 *SecondSpin — Resale Marketplace*

 SecondSpin is a full-stack web platform that enables users to buy and sell pre-owned products easily.
 The application focuses on sustainability, affordability, and accessibility by promoting reuse and reducing unnecessary consumption.
-Built during a hackathon, EX2NEXT demonstrates how technology can support a circular economy and make second-hand commerce simple and trustworthy.
+Built during a hackathon, SecondSpin demonstrates how technology can support a circular economy and make second-hand commerce simple and trustworthy.

 *Problem Statement ->*